Carter the Unstoppable Sex Machine: Cooking Vinyl: 1996–1998

-Post-USM projects: 1999 – present
+Post-USM projects: 1999–present

-Les Carter currently lives in Folkestone and plays with the band Abdoujaparov and was announced on 27 November 2014 as the new guitarist for Ferocious Dog.
+Les Carter plays with the band Abdoujaparov and was announced on 27 November 2014 as the new guitarist for Ferocious Dog.
 He plays bass with Keith TOTP.
 He is also a former presenter on the Brentwood radio station Phoenix FM, having presented a regular weekly show between 2001 and 2011.
 James Morrison's projects included the band Jim's Super Stereoworld before moving on to solo albums including Angelstrike!
 He has also written four books: Goodnight, Jim Bob, detailing his experiences on the road with Carter USM; and three novels – Storage Stories, Driving Jarvis Ham, The Extra Ordinary Life of Frank Derrick, Age 81, and Frank Derrick's Holiday of a Lifetime.
 He also appeared in Gutted – A Revengers Musical that debuted at the 2010 Edinburgh Fringe Festival.

 EMI released Anytime Anyplace Anywhere, a "best of" record featuring tracks from the band's birth until their switch to Cooking Vinyl.
 This reportedly annoyed the band as they were not consulted or even made aware of the release of the record.
 In 2004 two new Carter CDs were released: a live album of BBC concerts from the early 1990s, and Brixton Mortars, a compilation album of tracks from their final two studio albums.
 In 2006, Carter released a new compilation of unreleased tracks and rarities called The Good, The Bad, The Average And Unique.
 Echoing the earlier Starry Eyed And Bollock Naked, the sleeve features a Volkswagen Beetle – this time a bright green new model convertible.
 Autumn 2007 saw the release of a band-authorised best of compilation album spanning their entire career on EMI, under the title, You Fat Bastard.
 The title came from a chant performed by the crowd at gigs.
 It originated from MC (and lighting man) Jon "Fat" Beast's topless on-stage band introductions.
 Jon "Fat" Beast died on 27 July 2014.